2020 Hackberry Hill Science Fair

-Welcome to the 2019 Hackberry Hill Science Fair!
+Welcome to the 2020 Hackberry Hill Science Fair!
 This annual event is fun for students of all ages, and we encourage all students (grades K-5) to participate.
 Fifth-graders are required to participate as part of their science curriculum.
+Students learn about a topic and present their findings to the school, using a tri-fold poster board.
+All students receive a t-shirt and certificate; top presentations receive merit awards.

 - Experiment using the scientific method - in this type of project, you develop a hypothesis and test it by gathering data.
 NOTE: 4th and 5th graders must use the scientific method and present an experiment.
 The other options below are allowed for grades K-3.